iangilan/PhysRFANet/README.md

 ## Dataset
 The dataset used in this project consists of:

--Temperature distribution data post-RFA treatment.
+- Temperature distribution data post-RFA treatment.
--Electrode location and orientation data.
+- Electrode location and orientation data.
--MRI scans indicating the damaged area post-treatment.
+- MRI scans indicating the damaged area post-treatment.

 > Note: Due to patient privacy, the dataset is not publicly available in this repository.